hashlookup/hashlookup.io/README.md

 ## Public dataset

 - [CIRCL hashlookup Bloom Filter dataset](https://cra.circl.lu/hashlookup/hashlookup-full.bloom) (:warning: 800+ MB) with all the known SHA-1 values from hashlookup.circl.lu.

+## Who

+The project is run by @adulau, @gallypette with the help of many contributors.